-In September 2017, the Company executed a term loan agreement (the 2017 Term Loan) with Innovatus Life Sciences Lending Fund I, LP (Innovatus) and borrowed \$20.0 million, \$17.8 million of which was immediately used to repay the Company's existing loan with Capital Royalty Partners II L.P. and its affiliates.
-On December 7, 2018, the Company borrowed an additional \$5.0 million under the 2017 Term Loan.
-The 2017 Term Loan was subsequently amended in November 2019 and November 2021.
-At December 31, 2021, no additional amounts remain available to borrow under the 2017 Term Loan.
+In September 2017, the Company executed a term loan agreement (the 2017 Term Loan) with Innovatus Life Sciences Lending Fund I, LP (Innovatus), as amended, pursuant to which the Company has borrowed \$25 million.
+At December 31, 2022, no additional amounts remain available to borrow under the 2017 Term Loan.

 In November 2021, the Company executed the Second Amendment to the Loan and Security Agreement (the 2017 Loan Amendment).
 The interest rate on all borrowings under the 2017 Loan Amendment is 8.0%, of which 2.0% is paid in-kind in the form of additional term loans (PIK Loans) until December of 2024, after which interest accrues at an annual rate of 8.0%.
 The Company has estimated the effective interest rate of this loan to be approximately 8.5%.
 Accrued interest is due and payable monthly, unless the Company elects to pay paid-in-kind interest.
 The outstanding principal and accrued interest on the 2017 Loan Amendment will be repaid in twenty-four equal monthly installments commencing in December 2024.
 Upon repayment of the final installment under the 2017 Loan Amendment, the Company is required to pay an additional fee of \$1.0 million.
 This obligation is being accreted into interest expense over the term of Loan Amendment using the effective interest method.
-For each of the years ended December 31, 2021 and 2020, the Company issued PIK Loans totaling \$0.5 million.
+For the years ended December 31, 2022 and 2021, the Company issued PIK Loans totaling \$0.6 million and \$0.5 million, respectively.

-The 2017 Loan Amendment requires a prepayment premium of 3% of the aggregate outstanding principal.
-The prepayment premium decreases by 1% on November 1, 2022, 2023 and 2024.
+The 2017 Loan Amendment requires a prepayment premium of 2% of the aggregate outstanding principal.
+The prepayment premium decreases by 1% on each of November 1, 2023 and 2024.